GreatDevelopers/bakaplan/README.md

     3) $./configure --prefix=/usr

-    NOTE: If you got permissions error then use sudo with command.
+    NOTE: If you got permission error then use sudo with command.

     4) $make